 Caterers interact with clients for planning and at events.
 Service marketers should look for opportunities to make these interactions part of an overall marketing strategy.

 Relationships with B2B customers are vital for any type of high-growth business.
 However, they take on added importance with service providers.
 Consumers may be pleased with and continue to purchase a product that matches their needs and price expectations, even if they don't have a good relationship with the seller.
 However, in the service sector, there is a higher level of reliance and a more substantial need for trust.

 Services Marketing Strategies

-It is not enough to simply modify typical marketing strategies to fit with the differences in services.
+It is not enough to simply modify typical service marketing strategies to fit with the differences in services.
 It takes an entirely different approach.
-Here are some of the key services marketing strategies necessary for any campaigns or ongoing marketing.
+Here are some of the key marketing for services strategies necessary for any campaigns or ongoing marketing.

 1. Niche Research